1966

 Class of 1966, Best PHS Class EVER!

 Since that warm and bright Sunday, May 22, 1966 when The Reverend Mr. Thomas Oler pronounced the benediction for our Baccalaureate, the Class of 1966, Best PHS Class EVER! has met the world head-on, determined to repay our debt to the Pierceton School and the community that supported us.
-Here’s what Cheryl Rager wrote in the Pierceton Echoes:
+Here’s what our classmate Cheryl Rager DiPietro wrote in the Pierceton Echoes that year:

 This last year of our high school education was a busy one, filled with fun, sports, club activities, and a lot of work.
 We spent much of our time trying to earn enough money to go on our long-awaited trip to Washington.
 DC.
 Remember the card sales, Jon Hoppus’ careful management of the concession’s room, our after-game dances, our terrific “football jerseys” that Doug Gregory sold so many of with his wonderful sales pitch, and those cake raffles we held during the half-time of the basketball games?
 Yes, we did a lot this year, and we were represented in nearly every organization, sport, and club activity.